CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Syllabus.md

 ### Materials
 * Laptop with QGIS 2.14 installed (see instructions [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Resources/DownloadingQGIS.md))
 * A three button mouse
-* All course tutorials will be provided and available via [Github](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/tree/master/Tutorials)
+* In addition to printed copies distributed on the first day, all course tutorials are available via [Github](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/tree/master/Tutorials)
-* A three button mouse (this is highly *highly* recommended)
+* A three button mouse (this is highly *highly* encouraged)
 * Optional: a 16 GB flash drive to store course data + exercises

 ## Background on CSR
-The Center for Spatial Research was established in 2015 as a hub for urban research that links design, architecture, urbanism, the humanities and data science.
+The Center for Spatial Research was established in 2015, through a generous grant from the Andrew W. Mellon Foundation, as a hub for urban research that links design, architecture, urbanism, the humanities and data science.
 It sponsors research and curricular activities built around new technologies of mapping, data visualization, data collection, and data analysis.
-CSR focuses on data literacy as well as interrogating the world of 'big data,' working to open up new areas of research and inquiry with advanced design tools to help scholars, students as well as our collaborators and audiences, to understand cities worldwide – past present and future.
+CSR focuses on data literacy as well as interrogating the world of 'big data,' working to open up new areas of urban research and inquiry.

 Our projects generally involve collaborations with researchers and advocates across a variety of disciplines and institutions, working with them to communicate information clearly, critically, responsibly, and provocatively.
 We are committed to rigorous and reliable work with data; to harnessing the most powerful techniques of design and visualization; and to a critical reflection on the limits and ideologies of both data and its representation.
 Based in the disciplines of design, architecture and urbanism we make links with and bring spatial expertise to the humanities as well as the sciences.